juliocnsouzadev/puzzles_sql/analysis/european_footbal_db/subqueries/README.md

     - Filter the main query so that only games from the 2013/2014 season are included.

 ## Add a subquery in SELECT

+## Basic Correlated Subqueries
+Correlated subqueries are subqueries that reference one or more columns in the main query.
+Correlated subqueries depend on information in the main query to run, and thus, cannot be executed on their own.

+Correlated subqueries are evaluated in SQL once per row of data retrieved -- a process that takes a lot more computing power and time than a simple subquery.

+1. Select the country_id, date, home_goal, and away_goal columns in the main query.
+Complete the AVG value in the subquery.
+Complete the subquery column references, so that country_id is matched in the main and subquery.